1newstar/OracleScripts/Docs/sources/ToadTraceFileBrowser.rst

 Look at the explain plan.
 You may find it wise to close everything down - ``right-click -> Collapse All``.
 You should now see a single row.
 The *Time* column shows 28,665,421 micro seconds.
 28.67 seconds in real money.
 That's about right for what I saw when I executed it.

 -   Click the '+' at the start of the line to open up again, one row appears - ``UNION-ALL``.
 A similar time for this, so...
 -   Click the '+' at the start of the line, two rows appears - ``HASH JOIN OUTER`` and ``HASH GROUP BY``.
 The time for the latter is only 83,010 uSeconds, so no problems here.
-The time for the formet is 28,582,079 uSeconds, so we need to dive in there.
+The time for the former is 28,582,079 uSeconds, so we need to dive in there.
 -   Click the '+' at the start of the line for ``HASH JOIN OUTER`` to open it.
 Two ``VIEW`` rows appear.
 One has a 28,162,436 uSecond response time.
 -   Click the '+' at the start of the line for the ``VIEW`` with the extreme time.
 One row appears - ``HASH GROUP BY``.
 -   Click that one too, to open it.
 That gives us ``VIEW  DBA_FREE_SPACE ``.
 Strangely, it has a time of 55,338,658.
 (55.3 seconds!
 Something wrong there methinks!)